CNRBanks/README-Generator-App/README.md

 # Installation

-    The following necessary dependencies must be installed to run the application properly: We recommend that users download Inquirer, Nodemon, and Util for full functionality.
-These dependencies and the version used can be found in the package.json file.
+    The following necessary dependencies must be installed to run the application properly: We recommend that users download Inquirer and Nodemon for full functionality.
+These dependencies and the versions used can be found in the package.json file.

 # Usage